-When is the Artist Resale Royalty payable to Resale Royalties Aotearoa?
+When is the royalty payable to Resale Royalties Aotearoa?

-The Royalty is payable to RRA within 60 working days after the later of either:
+The royalty is payable to RRA within 60 working days after the later of either:

 - 1. the completion of the qualifying resale (or) - 2. on the earliest date on which person(s) liable for payment becomes aware of liability.